uxebu/bonsai-docs/index.md

 ### Bonsai playground

-If you want to try out the features of Bonsai, go ahead and [try out Orbit](http://orbit.bonsaijs.org/ "Orbit"), the editor for Bonsai.
+If you want to try out the features of Bonsai, go ahead and [try out Orbit](http://orbit.bonsaijs.org/ "Orbit"), the online editor for Bonsai.

 ### Lets get started